As Mutual Aid Stewards, we’re working to ensure frontline perinatal workers get the recognition and rest they deserve.

 She created Quetzi Doula Care LLC in 2021, and as a traditional dancer, she incorporates movement and ceremonial approaches to create community and treat body, mind, and spirit for pregnant and non- pregnant people.

-Erica Castillo headshot.
+• Erica Castillo Headshot.

 Erica Castillo